doctorfree/MusicPlayerPlus/markdown/mpcplus.1.md

 # LICENSING
 MPCPLUS is distributed under an Open Source license.
-See the file LICENSE in the MPCPLUS source distribution for information on terms &amp; conditions for accessing and otherwise using MPCPLUS and for a DISCLAIMER OF ALL WARRANTIES.
+See the file COPYING in the MPCPLUS source distribution for information on terms &amp; conditions for accessing and otherwise using MPCPLUS and for a DISCLAIMER OF ALL WARRANTIES.